arcnovus/learning-parse-angular-patch/README.md

 ==============

 - Currently focused on basic CRUD operations.
-- Edit functionality still not working right.
+- Edit functionality still not working right (the Salutation dropdown doesn't retain state).
 - No form validation of any kind, yet.